avafisher17/Post-Help-Wanted-Ads/README.md

 ## How to Run

 1. Install [SMAPI](https://smapi.io/)
-2. Clone the repo
+2. Download the ZIP file from the latest release
-3. Copy the PostHelpWantedAds folder into your Stardew Valley mods directory (often C:\Program Files (x86)\Steam\steamapps\common\Stardew Valley\Mods)
+3. Copy the contents of the ZIP into your Stardew Valley mods directory (often C:\Program Files (x86)\Steam\steamapps\common\Stardew Valley\Mods)
 5. Launch the game via SMAPI